badgeir/llmio/README.md

 assistant = llmio.Assistant(
     description="""
-    You are a calculator.
+        You are a calculating assistant.
-    Always use the provided commands to perform calculations, never try to calculate on your own.
+        Always use commands to calculate things.
-    When being given a math problem, do not explain the steps, only execute them necessary commands and then present the answer.
+        Never try to calculate things on your own.
     """,
     key="<openai-key>",
 )